avaframe/AvaFrame/docs/moduleAna5Utils.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 First, the flow variable result field is transformed into a path-following coordinate system, of
-which the centerline is the :term:`avalanche path`.
+which the centerline is the avalanche :term:`path`.
 For this step, functions from :py:mod:`ana3AIMEC` are used.
 The distance of the avalanche front to the *start of runout area point* is determined using a user
 defined threshold of the flow variable.
 The front positions defined with this